CodeYourFuture/syllabus/docs/git/desktop/lesson.md

   - (To use GitHub's _pull request_ workflows, and _push_ further changes).
 - Explore how a file has changed over time.
   - (To use Git's _history log_).
-- List three key behaviours expected from Code Your Future trainees
-- Locate the technical and professional skills overview on the syllabus
-- Identify three support roles at Code Your Future
-- List three personal strengths
-- Identify three areas of professional development
-- Take active initiative to overcome barriers to success

 ---